Experiment Sudoku - init

 The term "Display Manager" and "Login Manager" are often used interchangeably, causing confusion for many people.
 The question arises: why is it called a Display Manager, and what does the term "Display" refer to in this context?

-How to create your own Neovim flake
+How to create your own Neovim flake.
+Thanks to

 In this blog post, I will guide you through the process of setting up Neovim as a Nix Flake, allowing you to keep your editor configuration in sync across multiple machines.
 We'll start by initializing the flake.
 We'll add Vim script configuration, organizing Vim scripts in separate files and transforming them into config files in the Nix store.
 I will guide you through adding plugins, Lua scripts, and runtime dependencies to Neovim using Nix.
 By the end of this blog post, you will be able to configure your own development environment in a more manageable way.